 Her early life led to a rough patch after her mother died.
 However, an impromptu singing performance led her to decide what she would do for the rest of her life.

-Throughout the 1930s, she would tour with the Tiny Bradshaw band, where her experimentation with scat singing ignited her popularity.
+Throughout the 1930s, Fitzgerald would tour with the Tiny Bradshaw band, where her experimentation with scat singing ignited her popularity.
+Notable among her songs are “Dream a Little Dream of Me” and “It Don’t Mean a Thing (If It Ain’t Got That Swing).”

 Her career landed her gigs at popular jazz clubs, appearances on television shows, world tours, collaborations with Frank Sinatra, and several awards for her wondrous voice.